.

 During the experiment, the researchers measured their blood pressure, heart rate, and cortisol levels.
 Interestingly, the participants who received the lower dose experienced less tension, and their tension levels dissipated faster.
 In contrast, the moderate-dose group experienced a negative mood before and during the programmed tasks.

 These results suggest that THC causes a biphasic dose response in terms of anxiety.
 Lower doses appear relaxing, whereas higher doses seem to cause more tension.
 However, THC affects people differently, and our unique endocannabinoid tone and genetic expression mean we all experience the herb in our own ways.
 Moreover, this study focused on isolated THC.
-Cannabis flowers contain other phytochemicals that synergise with the molecule, potentially making it possible for people to tolerate higher doses of THC.
+Cannabis flowers contain other phytochemicals that synergise with or antagonise the molecule, potentially making it possible for each person to tolerate higher doses of THC differently.

 Does Weed Cause or Alleviate Social Anxiety?